DuckDuckGo Search MCP server

 Command Line Options

-View available options:
+View available options with:

 npx -y @oevortex/ddg_search@latest --help